skip to main content

 What glass options are available for sliding doors?

-The Origin Artisan Slider (OS-20) comes with the glass bonded to the frame.
-The Origin Patio Slider (OS-44 and OS-77) accommodates double and triple glazing, and could allow for different types of glass, whether it be laminated, annealed, acoustic, tinted etc. We do not offer an installation service or source the glass, so you will need to contact a local installer to help you take the next step in transforming your home.
+Origin Sliding Doors can accommodate double or triple glazing and facilitate different types of glass, including laminated, annealed, acoustic, tinted, etc. We do not offer an installation service or source the glass, so you will need to contact a local installer to help you take the next step in transforming your home.

 Should I choose double or triple glazing?

-If you’re looking for a reasonably cost-effective option that will be reliable and won’t offset any further costs, double glazing is the way to go.
-However, if you’re willing to stump up the upfront costs for triple glazing, it may be a worthwhile option.
+If you’re looking for a reasonably cost-effective option that will be reliable and won’t incur additional costs, double glazing is the way to go.
+However, if you’re willing to stump up the upfront costs for triple glazing, it may be a worthwhile option for the increased benefits of improved thermal efficiency.

 Are sliding doors more expensive than bi-folds?